MeLeLBGU/SaGe/README.md

 Required arguments:

 - `experiment_name`: Positional first parameter - a unique name for the experiment.
 Results will be saved under that name (in the `results` directory).
 - `corpus_filepath`: filepath for the full corpus (e.g. wiki corpus).
-Foramt is lines of raw text.
+Format is lines of raw text.
+A random subset from this file is used to create the partial corpus, which serves as the actual corpus for training.
 - `initial_vocabulary_filepath`: initial vocabulary, hex formatted, one vocab word per line.
 - `vocabulary_schedule`: what vocabulary sizes are we aiming for. **Note:** Tokenization won't be done for the last vocab size.
 - `embeddings_schedule`: from vocabulary_schedule, in which steps we should re-run embeddings (similar to *l* in paper).

 Default override arguments:

 - `partial_corpus_filepath`: where to create / load partial corpus file.
 Default is `''` for creating partial corpus under 'data' folder.
+The partial corpus is a random subset of the full corpus and serves as the actual corpus used for training.
 - `partial_corpus_line_number`: number of lines for partial corpus - in thousands.
 Default is `1000`.
 - `max_len`: max length of tokens in bytes.
 Default is `16`.
 - `workers`: number of worker threads to use.
 Default is `1`.
 - `random_seed`: random seed value.
-Default is `1234`.
+Default is `692653`.

 - **word2vec arguments:**
   - `word2vec_D`: word2vec embedding vector length.
 Default is `50`